Tanjiro Kamado: Voice actors

 Tanjiro has been voiced by Natsuki Hanae in Japanese.
 Hanae noted that multiple responses to his career involved him portraying sad characters.
 However, in Tanjiro's case, he said Tanjiro is on the easy side because he says what he thinks, and is not the type that thinks one way and other things.
 Nezuko's actress, Akari Kitō, said Hanae is like a big brother to her at the studio, supportive and if there are parts she has difficulty recording, Hanae would stay and wait till she finishes even though his part has finished.
 Hanae said he also thinks of Kitō as a younger sister.
 He also says it is easier for him to do his best when he is around people with whom he is friendly.
 Tanjiro's fighting style was liked by Hanae who reported he often made Tanjiro's shouts when playing video games.
 He appreciated the feedback he was given by the viewers of the anime.

 English voice actor Zach Aguilar was overjoyed when being given the role of voicing Tanjiro in the dub due to him being a fan of the series, as well as noting he was supported by multiple fans.
 In another news, Aguilar ended liking the character as well as his fellow companions, wishing to find merchandising of Tanjiro.
 Allegra Clark voices Tanjiro as an infant.
 Clark admitted she became emotional during the recording of the series and liked the younger incarnation of the character.

 Appearances

 In Demon Slayer: Kimetsu no Yaiba

-The main protagonist of Demon Slayer, Tanjiro Kamado is the oldest son of a late charcoal-seller, Tanjuro.
-In the first chapter of the manga, his family is massacred by a demon named Muzan Kibutsuji, with only his sister Nezuko Kamado surviving only to become a demon.
+The protagonist of Demon Slayer: Kimetsu no Yaiba, Tanjiro Kamado is the oldest son of already deceased charcoal-seller Tanjuro and Kie.
+In the first chapter of the manga, he finds his mother and his younger siblings murdered by a demon named Muzan Kibutsuji, with the only survivor being his sister Nezuko Kamado for having been turned into a demon.
 After seeing Tanjiro's skills in battle as well as Nezuko's unwillingness to devour her brother, Giyu Tomioka sends the siblings to Sakonji Urokodaki on Mt.
 Sagiri in order to become a demon slayer.
-Tanjiro vows to save his sister, and sets the theme from the manga: "Muzan Kibutsuji!
-No matter where you go, I promise you won't escape me!
-You can run as far as you want!
-I'll follow you to the ends of Hell, and my blade will be the last thing you see!
-I'll never forgive you for what you've done!"
+Tanjiro vows to save his sister and defeat Muzan in the process.